 If you decide you want to join us, then you fill in a registration form and pay 5p which makes you a member of Country Markets.
 This membership covers you for insurance purposes among other things.
 The form is returned to the secretary and is kept on record at county and national level.
 You will need to establish your start date with the market manager or her assistant; likewise you will need to let them know if you will not be attending market on any particular dates.
 The same applies if someone else is bringing your goods to market on your behalf.
 We are open 8am till 12 noon every Thursday morning, apart from a break of about three weeks after Christmas.
 Your produce does need to be here before 8 in order to have it checked off and to be ready for opening time.
 Unfortunately we have to pay for car parking from 9am but the good news is that the Cheese & Grain café opens at 9ish if you need reviving!

 A bit about how the market runs.
 At local level we are a co-operative and work together to sell each other’s goods.
 The market is split into sections, craft, food, plants and flowers, also vegetables.
-Our Market manager, Liz and Alli are responsible for how things are run generally.
+Our Market Manager, Liz is responsible for how things are run generally.
 Country Markets Ltd is a national, non-profit making, organisation and we follow their regulations and guidelines.
 Therefore you are self-employed and are responsible for your own tax and NI contributions.
 If you would like to cook for us you will need a food handler’s certificate (this can be done on line for about £15), and as one of our cooks you need to keep a record of the regular food hygiene updates that we receive.
 Safer Food Better Business is an information folder provided by your local environmental health office which makes all this very easy and simple to do.

 We have a committee that is elected by our members each year and they take decisions on behalf of the market.
 With the exception of our book keeper all the work done for the market is voluntary.
 We like members to help in the ways they are best able to, large or small, all contributions are welcomed.